serverless/serverless/docs/providers/aws/events/http-api.md

 ### Access logs

-Deployed stage can have acess logging enabled, for that just turn on logs for HTTP API in provider settings as follows:
+Deployed stage can have access logging enabled, for that just turn on logs for HTTP API in provider settings as follows:

 ```yaml
 provider: